Supportive care for laryngeal cancer

 Emotional distress

 People with head and neck cancers, including laryngeal cancer, often experience emotional distress.
-The disease and treatment may cause a change in appearance, interruption to daily activities and lifestyle, and disruption that prevents them from taking part in their usual interests.
-This can lead to delays in rehabilitation, and this can cause more distress.
+The cancer and its treatment may change a personʼs appearance and disrupt their daily lifestyle, preventing them from taking part in their usual activities.
+This can lead to delays in rehabilitation and can cause more distress.
 Symptoms of emotional distress include worry, anxiety, fatigue, depression and changes in mood.
-Tell your doctor about your feelings.
-You may be given medicines and referred to a counsellor who will help you work through your feelings.
-Talking to someone who has had the same cancer and treatments may be helpful.

 See a list of questions to ask your doctor about supportive care after treatment.